Thailand for Foodies: Where to Eat in the Land of Smiles

 - Baan Ama is located very close to Phuket airport.
 If you're staying at a nearby resort, this local restaurant is a relaxing place to eat away from typical tourist spots.
 They serve a great selection of southern Thai food, so expect excellent flavors.
 Don't miss their soft-shell crab!
 Find Baan Ama at: 50 Mai Khao, Thalang District, Phuket 83110.

-Is Food in Thailand Cheap?
+Is Food in Thailand Affordable?

 Heading into rural Thailand will give you even lower prices:

-- It's not rare to find a bowl of delicious noodles for only 35 Baht.
+- It's not rare to find a bowl of delicious noodles for only 35-70 Baht.

 - Famous Thai food dishes such as Pad Thai, Khao Soi, or Pad Krapao usually sell for anywhere between 45 and 70 Thai Baht.

-- At fruit stands, expect a freshly-squeezed bottle of pomegranate juice for around 50 baht.
+- At fruit stands, expect a freshly squeezed bottle of pomegranate juice for around 50 baht.

-- It's common to find fresh fruits and vegetables very cheap, a bunch of bananas may be 20 Thai Baht, and a bag of fresh tomatoes may even be 10 Thai Baht.
+- It's common to find fresh fruits and vegetables very cheap; a bunch of bananas may be 20 Thai Baht, and a bag of fresh tomatoes may even be 10 Thai Baht.

 Yes, Thai food is relatively cheap, and if you can eat as locally as possible and shop from local markets, you'll see your money go even further. 👍🏾